 Love one another and be kind.

-Then I heard the Beatles song, “Love is all we need.”
+Then I heard the words “Love is all you need” and the melody of the Beatles.

 Do not assume you understand what it’s like to be another person.